 Grantee's project performance measures will be structured around one or more of the following indicators and tailored to the specific HOP project type.
-For HMIS and Innovation Funds, performance measures will be negotiated.
+For Opioid Settlement Funding, HMIS, DV/SV Administration, and Training/Technical Assistance provider, performance measures will be negotiated.